Chris Hedges: Sanders Is ‘Naive’ Because ‘He Thinks The Party Elites Won’t Steal The Nomination From Him’

-In a wide-ranging interview with Salon published Thursday, Pulitzer prize-winning journalist Chris Hedges discussed, among other issues, the upcoming presidential election.
+In a wide-ranging interview with Salon published on Thursday, Pulitzer prize-winning journalist Chris Hedges discussed, among other issues, the upcoming presidential election.

-Ideologically close to Hedges is Independent Vermont senator and self-described democratic socialist running for president as a Democrat, Bernie Sanders.
-Sanders, according to the journalist, is “naive” because he thinks the Democratic Party establishment will let him win the nomination.
+Ideologically close to Hedges is Bernie Sanders, the Independent Vermont senator and self-described democratic socialist running for president as a Democrat.
+Sanders, according to the journalist, is naive because he thinks the Democratic Party establishment will let him win the nomination.

 According to Hedges, the concessions Sanders has made — campaigning for Hillary Clinton in 2016, for instance — and the relationships he appears to have built with the Democratic Party elite will not be of any help to him in 2020.